 It may seem like a simple request, but our neurologists and practitioners see patients that have appointments during the day, and afterwards have documentation to complete, nurse questions to answer and reports/results to review.
 It simply is not feasible for them to talk to patients on the phone during other patients’ scheduled appointments.
-Your questions are best handled during visits, but if something comes up between visits, Gladys will take your call, relay any simple medical questions to the doctors and return to you with the response from the doctor by the end of the day.
+Your questions are best handled during visits, but if something comes up between visits, our staff will take your call, relay any simple medical questions to the doctors and return to you with the response from the doctor by the end of the day.
 If the question is too complex to resolve while the doctors are seeing patients with scheduled appointments, you will be asked to make a follow-up appointment to discuss your issues.

 Where are you located?